KerstenDoering/CPI-Pipeline/ReadMe.rst

 - Therefore, DS1 and DS2 can be summarised to a combined data set 3 (DS3).

-- A concatenation of all DS1 and DS2 cross-validation files is needed to compare the single APG and SL results on DS1 and DS2.
-This was achieved with the following steps.
+- Considering the baseline calculation based on co-occurrences in the introduction, the combined data set shows an accuracy (equal to precision in this case) of 58.2 % and an F1 score of 73.6 %.

-    - Change into directory CPI-Pipeline/scripts and use the splitted files to generate the cross-validation files for DS3.
+- APG and SL kernel both perform better than the concept of co-occurrences as shown in the two tables with results for DS3.

-    - Merge the files training_dataset_sorted.csv in the directories DS1 and DS2, too.

-    - The script annotatedsen_to_xml.py was slightly modified to work with the identifier DS3.

-    - cd CPI-Pipeline/scripts

-    - chmod +x merge.sh

-    - ./merge.sh

-    - cd generate_XML_files/DS3/

-    - python annotatedsen_to_xml.py

-    - Create the folders CPI-Pipeline/scripts/CPI-corpora-preparing/export_step6/CV/DS3, CPI-corpora-preparing/export_step6/splits-test-train/DS3, CPI-Pipeline/scripts/CPI-corpora-preparing/splitting/DS3, CPI-Pipeline/scripts/ppi-benchmark/Corpora/APG/CV/corpus/DS3, CPI-Pipeline/scripts/ppi-benchmark/Corpora/Splits/DS3, and CPI-Pipeline/scripts/ppi-benchmark/Corpora/splits-test-train/DS3.

-    - Within the updated pipeline for DS3, all cross-validation splits are automatically merged with the order from DS1 and DS2 and all new DS3 document identifiers.

-    - After copying your scripts folder to the desired starting directory on your system, run the APG pipeline (do not forget to set your baseDir path in ppi-benchmark/Makefile.config in line 7):
+- Run the APG pipeline (do not forget to set your baseDir path in ppi-benchmark/Makefile.config in line 7):

-        - ./APG_pipeline_DS3.sh
+    - ./APG_pipeline.sh -f DS3.xml -t CV

         - The preprocessing (actually only step 2 (bllip-parser)) took around 30 min (mainly single core calculations) and the rest of the pipeline with all parameter selections took around 5 h.

-        - ./SL_pipeline_DS3.sh
+    - ./SL_pipeline.sh

         - The runtime is around 29 min on a notebook with an Intel Core i7-6700HQ (4x 2,6 GHz).